Rakib047/Expense-Tracker/README.md

        ```bash

        npm start
-5.Open your browser and visit (you may have to check if anything is running in port 3000
+5. Open your browser and visit (you may have to check if anything is running in port 3000
        ```bash

        http://localhost:3000